Garden Word of the Day

 Sometimes, we just don’t know where to begin.
 I think this is especially true when we have an overwhelming number of options.
 If you have absolutely no idea what you want to do with your landscape or garden design, see if any of these themes spark inspiration:

 Rather than grabbing the first plant that catches your eye, taking the time to learn about what your microclimate has to offer and deciding what you want from your landscape or garden design can help ensure that the plants you actively choose to add will be appropriate, rewarding, and healthy.

-Native plants are those that evolved, over thousands of years, to live in relative balance with local soil, climate, plants, animals, and insects.
+Native plants have evolved, over thousands of years, to live in relative balance with local soil, climate, plants, animals, and insects.

 These are not plants from other regions or other continents.
-They are often not even plants native to nearby counties.
+They are often not even plants native to nearby towns or counties.
 These are not plants that were developed in a laboratory.
-There’s nothing wrong with all those other plants; it simply means that they are not native to a specific location.

 Benefits of native plants